-Registering with the National Do Not Call List is easy, but getting all telemarketers to stop calling your home will be much harder.
+Registering with Canada's National Do Not Call List is easy, but getting all telemarketers to stop calling your home will be much harder.
 There are numerous exceptions to the DNCL, and they seem to be for the telemarketers who call most often.
 But with further steps and a little bit of vigilance, you should eventually be able to get the calls interrupting you at home down to a minimum.
-The less useful telemarketing is overall, the sooner companies will be looking to move on - hopefully to something less annoying.
+The less useful telemarketing is overall, the sooner companies will be looking to move on—hopefully to something less annoying.

 Register on Canada's Do Not Call List

 Adding your name to the National Do Not Call registry is a quick and easy first step.
 Visit the website or call 1-866-580-DNCL from the phone you wish to register.
 Telemarketing companies have 31 days from the time you register to take your number off their list.
 Mark the day on your calendar when telemarketing calls should stop.
 Registration is only valid for three years, so if you have one of those fancy multi-year calendars you should also make a note to self about when to renew your DNCL registration.

 There are still numerous companies that are allowed to phone you, whether or not your number is on the Do Not Call List.
 They include registered charities, political parties, newspapers and polling, surveys or market research companies.
 Also, companies you have an existing relationship with can call you for a certain number of months afterward, depending on the relationship.
 See the DNCL webpage for details on exempt telemarketers.

 Except for polling/research companies, all exempt organizations now have to keep an internal Do Not Call List.
 The next time you get a call from one of those organizations, ask to have your number added to their internal DNCL.
 If you'd still like correspondence—from a charity you support, for example—but just don't like the phone calls, you could ask to be added to their email list instead.